redstrate/Kawari/doc/src/setup/windows.md

 ## Running

-Run the server by executing `run.bat`.
+Run the server by executing `kawari-run.exe`.

 ## Logging in